What are the Benefits and Risks of Taking Birth Control Pills?

 - For this reason, COCs should not be used by women who are over 35 years of age and smoke.

-A cardiovascular event may includes serious or fatal events like a blood clot, heart attack or stroke.
+A cardiovascular event may include serious or fatal events like a blood clot, heart attack or stroke.
+If you have questions about your risk of taking the birth control pill, discuss this further with your healthcare provider.

 For most people, the pill is a safe and effective option for contraception.
-There are several benefits, too.
+There are several benefits5.

 - The pill has less than a 1% failure rate (meaning less than 1 out of 100 women unintentionally become pregnant) when used correctly 100% of the time.
-With typical use, it's usually effective about 93% of the time (meaning 7 out of 100 women unintentionally become pregnant).
+However, typical failure rates are actually about 3% per year, because the pill may not be used perfectly.
+The chance of becoming pregnant increases with each missed pill during a menstrual cycle.

-- The birth control pill can result in lighter bleeding and decreased pain during your monthly period.
+- Menstrual cycles may become more regular.
+The birth control pill can result in lighter bleeding and decreased pain during your monthly period.
 It can lessen more heavy bleeding, pain and severity of endometriosis and fibroid tumors.

 - Acne or premenstrual dysphoric disorder (PMDD) may improve with some birth control pills.